mandy0216/deepfake/README.md

 viddir : directory which has deepfakeTIMIT dataset.

+Create these directories before running the following code:

 python TIMIT_data_process.py --imgdir /root/data/deepfakeTIMIT --viddir /root/rawData/DeepfakeTIMIT --split True

 Finally, to make csv file, run this command.
+CSV files are used to fetch the extracted frames for training and evaluation purposes.

 imgdir : image directory which has split images.

-csvdir : directory for saving csv file. (our csvdir has 2 subdirectory train, val)
+csvdir : directory for saving csv file. (our csvdir - 'csv' has 2 subdirectory train, val)

 python TIMIT_data_process.py --imgdir /root/data/deepfakeTIMIT --csvdir /root/csv

 ### UADFV
-https://drive.google.com/drive/u/0/folders/1GEk1DSxmlV_61JtpEGzC9Fo_BffvyxpH
+The dataset can be downloaded from the following link: https://drive.google.com/drive/u/0/folders/1GEk1DSxmlV_61JtpEGzC9Fo_BffvyxpH

 This dataset contains 98 videos, which having 49 real videos and 49 fake videos respectively.

-To split video into frame, create UADFV folder in /root/data and create fake, real folder in it. and to save split image, and you have to run below command.
+To split video into frame, create UADFV folder in /root/data and create fake, real folder in it.
+To save split image, and run the following commands:

 python spliter.py _ /root/data/UADFV/fake True /root/rawData/UADFV/fake
 python spliter.py _ /root/data/UADFV/real True /root/rawData/UADFV/real

 To make csv file, run this command.

 dir : image directory which has split images.